SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Experimental Setup

 \subsection{Parsing for Action Execution}

-Finally, we tailor our pipeline for downstream navigation tasks by parsing LLM generated actions to either go near a given waypoint or go between two waypoints based on the target object selected.
-We first convert the target object location into a navigation waypoint.
-Given the center point of the selected target object, we calculate the closest point in free-space in the scene traversable by a robot agent and call on action functions with this waypoint.
+For our benchmark results, the LLM is prompted to only output a single object ID denoting the chosen object.
+For our real-world deployed pipeline, the LLM may output a series of either \verb|go_near| or \verb|go_between| function calls which take object IDs as arguments and generate waypoints in the scene which are sent to an obstacle-avoidant downstream planner for sequential navigation. \verb|go_near(target)| places a waypoint at the closest point in traversable space to the target's center, while \verb|go_between(target1, target2)| places one near the midpoint between the two targets.

-\section{EXPERIMENTAL SETUP}
+\section{Experimental Setup}

-We evaluate our method on two 3D object-referential datasets, ReferIt3D \cite{achlioptas2020referit3d} and VLA-3D \cite{zhang2024vla}.
-Both datasets consist of utterances describing a target object in a Scannet \cite{dai2017scannet} scene using spatial relations.
+We quantitatively evaluate our method on two 3D object-referential datasets, ReferIt3D \cite{achlioptas2020referit3d} and IRef-VLA \cite{zhang2025irefvlabenchmarkinteractivereferential}.
+Both datasets consist of utterances describing a target object in a ScanNet \cite{dai2017scannet} scene using spatial relations.
 In particular, ReferIt3D is split into Sr3D, which consists of synthetically generated utterances from five relation categories while Nr3D consists of natural language statements collected from humans, with unconstrained methods of describing target objects.
 Statements are categorized as ``Easy"/``Hard" based on the number of ``distractor" objects of the same class as the target object in the scene and also ``View-Dependent"/``View-Independent".
-VLA-3D consists entirely of template-generated statements that are view-independent but contains utterances for a diverse set of 3D scans and enforces every statement to contain a spatial relation.
+IRef-VLA consists entirely of template-generated statements that are view-independent but contains utterances for a diverse set of 3D scans and enforces every statement to contain a spatial relation.
 The set of spatial relations is expanded to include eight total relations, including ternary relations (e.g. ``between") and numerical relations (e.g. ``second closest").
 Utterances may also contain attributes such as color and size if needed to disambiguate the target object from distractors.
+Additionally, we deploy SORT3D on two ground vehicles, and validate the system's generalizability by testing navigation commands containing references to spatial relations, references to object attributes, and implicit or indirect requests in three previously unseen indoor environments.